ckolivas/lrzip/README.md

 much that can actually be compressed.
 If your video/audio/picture is in a high bitrate, there will be more redundancy than a low bitrate one making it more suitable to compression.
-None of the compression techniques in lrzip are optimised for this sort of dat
+None of the compression techniques in lrzip are optimised for this sort of data.
 > A: However, the nature of rzip preparation means that you'll still get better compression than most normal compression algorithms give you if you have very large files.
 ISO images of dvds for example are best compressed directly instead of individual .VOB files.
-ZPAQ is the only compression format that can do any significant compression of multimedi
+ZPAQ is the only compression format that can do any significant compression of multimedia.
 > A:

 > Q: Is this multithreaded?